semanticarts/gist/docs/release_notes/897-owl-imports.md

 ### Minor Updates

-- In `gistPrefixDeclarations`, `gistSubClassAssertions`, and `gistValidationAnnotationsUpdated`, the statements importing gist now import a versioned IRI.
-Also, they all have versioned IRIs of their own.
+- Changed gist import in `gistPrefixDeclarations`, `gistSubClassAssertions`, and `gistValidationAnnotations` to use a versioned IRI, and add version IRIs of their own.
 Issue [#897](https://github.com/semanticarts/gist/issues/897).